National Council of Educational Research and Training: Textbooks

-But the rationalisation has sparked some controversies.
-Teachers felt that the removal of the chapter on the Periodic table from the Class X Science textbook was unnecessary as it helps build foundation for Class XI.
-Also, the removal of the evolution part from the Chapter "Heredity and Evolution" from the Class X Science textbook faced backlash for the same reasons.
+This decision sparked controversy, as some teachers felt that removing content such as the chapter on the Periodic Table from the Class 10 Science textbook was unnecessary, as it builds a foundation for Class 11.
+The removal of the evolution section of the "Heredity and Evolution" chapter from the Class 10 Science textbook also faced backlash for the same reasons.